Author has written 7 stories for Nightmare Before Christmas, Batman the Animated Series, and Batman.

 -Erik, the Phantom of the Opera (the book version)

 -I hate "ring and run" authors, who start stories and never finish them.
 Thus, to avoid becoming one myself, I only ever post fics when they are finished, or close enough to being finished that I know my audience will get an ending.
-Thus, it takes me forever to update between fics, as I start some, finish others, and just leave some hanging.
-Add in that I write original work too, and fanfiction WILL take a back seat to that.
+Thus, it takes me forever to update between fics, as I start some, finish others, and just leave some hanging as I either lose interest or scrap the idea as stupid.
+For anyone who has me favorited, I appreciate you and your understanding that I have a life on the other side of the internet.
+In return, I respect the time you invest in reading my stories by making sure you will get an ending.